DynamicsValue/licence-agreements/EULA.md

 ### 3.5 Confidentiality of Credentials

-You must maintain the confidentiality of any credentials issued to you upong signing up for a subscription to the Software.
+You must maintain the confidentiality of any credentials issued to you upon signing up for a subscription to the Software.

 ### 3.6 Company Name's Corporate Name

-You may not use Company Name's corporate name in your marketing or otherwise without Company Name's prior written approval.
+You may not use Company Name's corporate name or any of its trademarks in your marketing or otherwise without Company Name's prior written approval.

 ## 4 SUPPORT

-Company Name offers subscribers support through its online platform.
+Company Name offers subscribers support through email or its online platform.
 You acknowledge and confirm that Company Name's ability to provide adequate support is dependent on development decisions made by Microsoft Corporation, which are outside of Company Name's control.
-Company name's support undertaking does not include other versions of the Software than the second most current minor version distributed in object code form by Company Name through NuGet starting from version 2.
+Company Name's support undertaking does not include other versions of the Software than the second most current minor version distributed in object code form by Company Name through NuGet platform and/or via GitHub Packages starting from version 2.
 Company Name does not support any modified version of the Software.

 Company Name will strive to provide an initial response regarding issues within 48 hours of submission.
 Before being entitles to receive any support, you must give Company Name all necessary information that is requested in the support form and that may otherwise be reasonably required to resolve your issue.